Generate ESXi Host Certificates

 Certificate files located on an ESXi host are

-When you replace default server certificates in a production environment, deploy the new certificates in stages, rather than all at the same time.
+When you replace default server certificates in a production environment, deploy the new certificates in stages, rather than replacing all at once.

 You will need to generate a new certificate if the ESXi host or vCenter Server certificate gets deleted, or if you change the hostname of the system.
 These would be the most common reasons to generate a new SSL certificate.